monmima/main-aide-memoire/php/README.md

     print_r($rows);
     echo "</pre>";

-## Creating a barebone project (PHP + SQLite) that returns database content to an array
+## Connecting to a SQLite database with PHP

 https://www.youtube.com/watch?v=bR3nxnCGqmY&list=PLU70qqWW4frENsWYAm-tAKp2ZJQ_dt3WR&index=2

-Thanks to MainlyWebStuff for creating his short [Connecting to a SQLite database with PHP](https://www.youtube.com/watch?v=bR3nxnCGqmY) tutorial, which is basically what this is based on.

 1. Create an index.php file.
 1. Open it and copy and paste this: